MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-using-interpolation-mode-to-control-image-quality-during-scaling-use.md

 ---
-Description: 'The interpolation mode of a Graphics object influences the way Windows GDI+ scales (stretches and shrinks) images.' ms.assetid: '3aeead47-78da-4ab3-9126-2fbe9e341e48'
+Description: The interpolation mode of a Graphics object influences the way Windows GDI+ scales (stretches and shrinks) images. ms.assetid: 3aeead47-78da-4ab3-9126-2fbe9e341e48
-title: Using Interpolation Mode to Control Image Quality During Scaling
+title: Using Interpolation Mode to Control Image Quality During Scaling ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Using Interpolation Mode to Control Image Quality During Scaling

-The interpolation mode of a [**Graphics**](-gdiplus-class-graphics-class.md) object influences the way Windows GDI+ scales (stretches and shrinks) images.
-The [**InterpolationMode**](-gdiplus-enum-interpolationmode.md) enumeration in Gdiplusenums.h defines several interpolation modes, some of which are shown in the following list:
+The interpolation mode of a [**Graphics**](/windows/win32/gdiplusgraphics/nl-gdiplusgraphics-graphics?branch=master) object influences the way Windows GDI+ scales (stretches and shrinks) images.
+The [**InterpolationMode**](/windows/win32/Gdiplusenums/ne-gdiplusenums-interpolationmode?branch=master) enumeration in Gdiplusenums.h defines several interpolation modes, some of which are shown in the following list:

 -   InterpolationModeNearestNeighbor
 -   InterpolationModeBilinear